Skip to content

 Macros

-In the Macros field, provide a list of directories (absolute path) or DSN with macros separated by semicolon.
+In the Macros field, provide a list of directories (absolute paths) or DSNs with macros separated by semicolons.
 An absolute path is treated as a local directory.
-Other values other than absolute paths are treated as a dataset name.
+Other values other than absolute paths are treated as dataset names.

 The default value is empty.